Underwater search for Nicola Bulley continues after fresh family appeal

 In a statement released on Monday through Lancashire Police, her partner Paul Ansell said: “I have two little girls who miss their mummy desperately and who need her back.”

+Speaking with TalkTV, Mr Faulding – a leading forensic search expert and SIG’s founder – said: “I personally don’t think she’s in the river, that’s just my gut instinct at this point.”

+He added that his team of divers would go back up the river on Tuesday, to search once again near the point where Ms Bulley’s mobile phone was found on a bench.

-Private underwater search experts will begin their second day of searching on Tuesday, using specialist sonar equipment to look for Ms Bulley in the River Wyre after finding nothing on Monday.
+The group, which is based in Dorking, Surrey, and has been volunteering its services free of charge, has been using specialist sonar equipment to look for Ms Bulley in the River Wyre.

-Peter Faulding, the head of private diving team Specialist Group International (SGI), said his team of experts and divers – based in Dorking, Surrey – worked with Lancashire Police and searched “three or four miles” of river until it got dark.

-“It’s a negative search, no signs of Nicola,” he told the PA news agency.
+After spending Monday searching “three or four miles” of the river until it grew dark alongside Lancashire Police, Mr Faulding told the PA news agency: “It’s a negative search, no signs of Nicola”.

-He said his team will look through another stretch of river on Tuesday “towards where Nicola went originally missing”.
+He added that his team will look through another stretch of river on Tuesday “towards where Nicola went originally missing”.

-In his statement, Mr Ansell said: “This has been such a tough time for the girls especially but also for me and all of Nicola’s family and friends, as well as the wider community and I want to thank them for their love and support.
+Mr Ansell, her partner, meanwhile said in his statement: “This has been such a tough time for the girls especially but also for me and all of Nicola’s family and friends, as well as the wider community and I want to thank them for their love and support.

 “We are also really grateful to Peter and his team from SGI for coming up and helping support the work of Lancashire Police as they continue their investigation.”